Table of Contents

 • Developing and tracking client proposals

-• Schedule appointments
+• Scheduling appointments

-• Generate invoices and purchase orders
+• Generating invoices and purchase orders

-• Follow-up on orders
+• Following up on project orders

-• Create a list of reputable vendors
+• Creating a list of reputable vendors

 • And more!